 You probably already know where to pick up major brands that Sephora stocks like Chanel, NARS and Clarins, all of which are easily available in department stores or our own beloved beauty mecca, Boots.

-As for the rest of us, who don’t spend hours trawling online for the latest brands or perhaps aren’t aware of exactly what is stocked at Sephora, but know by reputation that it must be good stuff.
-We’re here to help.
+So, as you can't shop in store in the UK and for those who don't spend hours trawling online for the latest brands or perhaps aren't aware of exactly what is stocked at Sephora, but know by reputation that it must be good stuff - we're here to help.

 Read on to discover our pick of the best beauty brands stocked at Sephora that you can buy in the UK, too.

 Where you can buy Sephora brands in the UK